Name Change And Divorce

 This is generally NOT the recommended course of action.
 The initial offer will almost always be less than your case is actually worth.
 The insurance company may try to take advantage of your confusion and lack of firsthand knowledge about the process to avoid paying you what you deserve.
 Before you even consider accepting the initial offer, there are a couple of steps you should take.

 First, you should receive medical attention for your injuries.
-Not only is this best for your health, but you can find out from the doctor about your prognosis for recovery, your ability to return to your job, and any work restrictions that may apply in the future.
-This information will help you to determine what your case is really worth.
+Not only is this best for your health, but you can find out from the … Read the rest

 How Much Alimony A Judge Might Grant You From Your Spouse